Pika-Software/code-style/lua.md

 end
 ```

+## Returns
-## Returns should have one newline before them unless the codeblock is only one line
+Returns should have one newline before them unless the codeblock is only one line.
 #### Good
 ```lua
 function example1( a, b )